Small Satellites Project Group

 Shreya Santra, Abraham Akinwale, Sourav Karmakar, Sushia Rahimizadeh, Walter Abdias, Antonio Serrano, Olga Mamoutova, and Florian Marmuse.

 (Note: the listing of group members is not compulsory)

 To join, please contact us via e-mail to firstname.lastname@example.org and we will get back to you.
-A schematic representation of the process is provided below.

 Do you want to know more about small satellites?
 Check it out!